scaffeinate/100-days-of-code/log.md

 2. Whiteboard coding and run through of Dynamic Connectivity solutions: Quick Find, Quick Union, Weighted Quick Union & Weighted Quick Union with Path   Compression Algorithms.
 3. Interview Questions answered 2 out of 3.
 4. Mock up screens for the Android App started.
 TODO: Design the Flow and Rest of the screens.
+5. Completed the Flow from splash to Login/Register screens.
+6. Fixed on the final design and looks great.
+Imported everything from the Template Android App I had created before.

 **Thoughts:**